Turkish Trade Deficit at-9 Month Low in November

-On a seasonally adjusted basis, exports increased by 2.5 percent from the previous month while imports decreased by 1.7 percent.
+On a seasonally adjusted basis, exports went down 0.9 percent from the previous month while imports fell 4.6 percent.